CyberFlameGO/Cone/README.md

 # Cone

-An intuitive package manager that works everywhere.
+One intuitive package manager for all operations systems.

 ## [[ Download for Windows ]](https://code.getcone.org/install.bat)